Skip to content

 Using k3s-lab with a Private Infra Repo

-This guide explains how to use k3s-lab as a shared toolkit from a private repository that holds only your personal configuration — your IPs, domains, passwords, and custom app manifests.
+This guide explains how to consume k3s-lab as a shared toolkit from a private infra repository that holds only your configuration — your IPs, domains, secrets, chart overrides, and app manifests.

 Architecture overview